mufid/osgi-initial-example/README.md

 This is initial repository for OSGi.

+## Using Ant

+This is Ant project.
+If you have ant, just type `ant`.
+Enjoy.

 ## Importing to Eclipse

 The most easiest way to getting started with this project is using Eclipse.
 To do that: